IanWord/IanWord/README.md

 ### Hi there 👋
-- 😄 Masters student, Data Science, faculty of IMADA, SDU.
+- 😄 Data Science Masters student, faculty of IMADA, SDU.
 - 🌱 currently working on Classification problems related to my masters thesis.

 <!--